 Viewliner Roomette: Outlets and Lighting

-Knowing what you can expect is essential, as well as knowing what extras to pack.
+Knowing what you can expect is essential, as is knowing what extras to pack.

 Power

-For those needing to charge multiple devices simultaneously, I discovered that a simple extension cord or power pack can solve this problem.
-A six—to eight-foot cord will provide power almost anywhere in the room, even on the upper bunk.
+For those who need to charge multiple devices simultaneously, I found that a simple extension cord or power pack can solve this problem.
+A sixโto eight-foot cord will provide power almost anywhere in the room, even on the upper bunk.
 Let me know what you think after your first trip.

 Lighting